Dachshund dog breed information and advice

-Most people think that small dogs don’t need much exercise.
-Dachshunds were bred for running after badgers and foxes.
+Most people think that small dogs don’t need much exercise, but this isn’t the case for Dachshunds.
+Small and fast in quick bursts, Dachshunds were bred for running after badgers and foxes.
 They are used to lots of exercise and should be walked for 45-60 minutes per day, split into two walks.
 Exercise will help to keep your dog fit and at a healthy weight.

-They are an independent breed and not always obedient.
+Training Dachshunds can be a challenge as they are an independent breed and not always obedient.
 However, they were bred for hunting so can be trained with patience and dedication.
 Dog training classes are a good place to socialise your dog and pick up tips.
-By socialising your dog from a young age, they will learn not to fear other dogs.
+By doing this from a young age, they will learn not to fear other dogs.